severalnines/docs/user-guide/mysql/manage.rst

 HAProxy
 .......

 Installs and configures an :term:`HAProxy` instance.
-ClusterControl will automatically install and configure HAproxy, install ``mysqlcheck`` script (to report the MySQL healthiness) on each of database nodes as part of xinetd service and start the HAProxy service.
+ClusterControl will automatically install and configure HAProxy, install ``mysqlcheck`` script (to report the MySQL healthiness) on each of database nodes as part of xinetd service and start the HAProxy service.
 Once the installation is complete, MySQL will listen on *Listen Port* (3307 by default) on the configured node.

-This feature is indempotent, you can execute it as many times as you want and it will always reinstall everything as configured.
+This feature is idempotent, you can execute it as many times as you want and it will always reinstall everything as configured.

 .. seealso:: `MySQL Load Balancing with HAProxy - Tutorial <http://www.severalnines.com/resources/clustercontrol-mysql-haproxy-load-balancing-tutorial>`_.